Yankee Stadium Food: Restaurants, Burgers, Milkshakes, + Other Tips

 Other Sandwiches – Cheesesteaks, BBQ, Lobel’s, King’s Hawaiian and Streetbird!

 Yankee Stadium Milkshakes: Here’s Why This Team Has So Many Fans

 Yes, You Can Bring Your Own

 Yankee Stadium Restaurant #1: The Audi Yankees Club.
 The Audi Yankees Club is the restaurant in the upper level in left field.
 It used to be a members only place, but single tickets are available to fans at a price, discounted with a MasterCard, and on occasion you might find a deal with a third party ticket.
 (I’ve done this, because I’m really good at ballparking, but the food is still extra.
 A lot extra.)

 The food buffet is chef-prepared stuff like filet mignon, lobster, sushi, salads, etc. The beef is Lobel’s, which you’ll soon learn equals very high quality.
-At ballpark prices, you’d still have to bring quite an appetite to get your money’s worth, so I wouldn’t do this one just for the food.
-Most reviewers say it’s not worth it.
+At ballpark prices, you’d have to bring quite an appetite to get your money’s worth, so I don’t know if I would do this one just for the food.
+Quite a few reviewers say it’s not worth it, but judge for yourself.